Azure/KAN/docs/tutorial/setup-guide.md

     source fix-helm-issue.sh
 ```

-4. Run the following command to download the setup installer while substituting <download-url> with the required download URL corresponding to a specific version of installer and POSS release using the table below:
+4. Run the following command to download the setup installer.
+Substitute <download-url> with the required download URL corresponding to a specific version of installer and POSS release using the table below:

 ```
     wget -O poss-installer.sh "download-url"